Mis adorables vecinos

 Mis adorables vecinos (lit.
-'My lovely neighbors') is a Spanish comedy television series produced by Globomedia for Antena 3 that was originally broadcast from 11 April 2004 to 21 May 2006.
-It revolves around the life of a Spanish family who moves to a wealthier neighborhood and their relationship with their new neighbors.
+'My lovely neighbours') is a Spanish comedy television series produced by Globomedia for Antena 3 that was originally broadcast from 11 April 2004 to 21 May 2006.
+It revolves around the life of a Spanish family who moves to a wealthier neighbourhood and their relationship with their new neighbours.

 Synopsis

 The Sánchez family are a neighborhood family who, thanks to their daughter Sheila's success as a singer, move to live in a villa in a luxury development.
 There they meet their neighbors, the Sandoval family.
 The differences in personalities and upbringings between the two families lead them into a variety of situations.

 Cast

 Sánchez family

 The Sánchez family comes from Usera, a district of Madrid, where Mariano worked as a greengrocer and Dolores was a hairdresser.
 When their daughter Sheila wins a television contest and attained worldwide fame, they move to a new luxury development in the outskirts of the city.
 The adults in the family frequently lie to each other, and usually end up finding out.
 The children are always having a fun time.